dflynn15/gulp-jasmine-phantom/README.md

 installed on your machine.
 The plugin assumes that the `phantomjs` binary is available in the PATH and executable from the command line.

+If not, ensure you at least have `phantomjs` as an npm dependency.
+The module checks in `./node_modules/phantomjs` for an executable if you do not have it installed globally.

 **If you do not have `phantomjs` installed please install following [these directions.](http://phantomjs.org/download.html)